clipperhouse/netlify/content/physics.md

 Burning things releases energy.
 It's a chemical reaction with oxygen.

 This reaction might be a flame, or it might be digestion, it might be rotting (think compost).
-Rotting is just digestion by bacteria.
+Rotting is digestion by bacteria.
 Rust is metal burning slowly.

 When plants grow due to sunlight, they are storing chemical energy.
 It is the reverse of burning.
 Campfires are releasing energy that used to be sunlight.
 A sugar rush is doing the same.